HayaaQutaishat/Articles-Application/README.md

 -In addition, if you just want to read something new, just click "Random Article" button on the top, and you will get some articles randomly.

 -There's no need to be logged in in order to do those actions.

+### Categories Page :

+-This page shows all the topics in the website.
+(Health, Environmental Issues, Food, Animals and Art).
+Each category contains number of articles related to the topic.
+Clicking on any of those categories will take the user to a new page which has all the related articles.

+### Articles Page :

+In this page, you can get all the articles with title, a simple brief, the author, and the date of creating this article.

+If the user is interested in some articles, he can click at the article at any place in the card, and he will be redirected to the full article page.